Jesy Nelson Wears Double Denim Ensemble With Cropped Vest & Louis Vuitton Headscarf

 Jesy Nelson — who is one-fourth of successful British girl group Little Mix — took to Instagram to share a new photo of herself.
-The coronavirus pandemic may have put the singer’s career on hold but that hasn’t stopped her from regularly treating fans to outfit pics.
+The coronavirus pandemic may have put the singer’s career on hold, but it hasn’t stopped her from regularly treating fans to outfit pics.

 The “Shout Out to My Ex” songstress stunned in a white crop top that displayed her decolletage and toned stomach.
 She wrapped herself up in a loose-fitted denim shirt, which she left to hang off her arms.
 Nelson paired the ensemble with high-waisted denim jeans and wore the look with white heels.
 The 27-year-old accessorized herself with a necklace and showed off her belly button piercing.
 Nelson is known for switching up her hairstyle and sported dark shoulder-length hair.
 The singer wrapped a Louis Vuitton headscarf on top, which had their signature logo printed all over.
 For her makeup application, she appeared to have on lipstick, eyeliner, and mascara.